Crano12/FrostAPI/examples/node/README.md

-# LI.FI SDK - Node Demo Examples
+# FROST SDK - Node Demo Examples

 This project presents a number of demos for [our SDK](https://github.com/lifinance/sdk) that you can run from the command line.